 - University of Essex Student and Academic Communities

 - SELEP

 - University of Essex Knowledge Gateway

 - Essex County Council

 - Colchester Borough Council

 - Invest Essex

 - Haven Gateway

 - Essex Chamber of Commerce

 - Oxford Innovation

 - Existing tenants of Parkside

 - Future tenants of Parkside and Innovation Centre

-- Commercial letting agents (to be determined)
+- Commercial letting agents; Carter Jonas have been interviewed and selected via a tender process.

 - Construction Companies (to be determined)

 Stakeholders will be managed proactively over the life of the project in the same way as they have been for other Parkside developments.
-A detailed plan will be devised in Autumn 2018, following the principles of Stakeholder Strategic Management.
+A detailed plan will be devised within three months of funding being agreed, following the principles of Stakeholder Strategic Management.